 dotPeek will display the IL code corresponding to the symbol in the IL Viewer window.

-By default, while the window is open the IL view is synchronized with the caret position in the code viewer and matching code is highlighted.
+While the IL Viewer window is open, the view is synchronized with the caret position in the code viewer and the matching code is highlighted.
 To change that, click Track Caret in Editor on the toolbar of the IL Viewer.

 In the IL Viewer window, you can learn descriptions of IL instructions in tooltips when hovering the mouse over an instruction.
 The descriptions are taken from MSDN and from the ECMA-335 standard (Partition III: CIL Instruction Set).

 When you set the caret at a code symbol or instruction, all usages of this item are highlighted.
 Loops in your code can be distinguished by corresponding indents and comments.

 If metadata tokens are enabled, they also appear in the IL code.